claffin/cloudproxy/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+All you need is:
-* Python 3.8
+* Docker

 ### Installation